At Ecora we are committed to integrating sustainability

 SBTi near term science based emissions target

-Ecora has achieved this target as it has zero Scope 1 and Scope 2 emissions.
+We have achieved the target of zero Scope 1 and Scope 2 emissions.

 bf6245b1-a9dd-49f4-beeb-4bb35769eae8.png